2008 Grand Prix motorcycle racing season: MotoGP

 The MotoGP class opened with the historic Qatar Grand Prix, the first night race held in the World Championship history.
 The race was won by Ducati's Casey Stoner ahead of rookie Jorge Lorenzo, who started on pole in his maiden race in the premier class, and Dani Pedrosa.

 In Spain Pedrosa won his first race of the year, ahead of Rossi and Lorenzo, while Stoner struggled with technical problems on his bike and finished 11th after twice going out on the gravel.
 At the Portugal GP, Lorenzo started on pole and won his first MotoGP race, ahead of Pedrosa and Rossi.

 In China Rossi took his first win of the season and the first of three consecutive first places, after a weekend dominated by rain and cold temperatures; he then won in France and in front of his home crowd in Italy.

 Stoner won the three consecutive races in Britain, the Netherlands and Germany, also obtaining pole position and the fastest lap in all three.

 The United States race at Laguna Seca was the biggest turning point of the season.
 Before the race Stoner trailed Rossi on the standings by only 20 points.
 The Australian took pole position and started the race in first position.
 However, Rossi passed Stoner in the middle on the first lap, and Stoner could never make a decisive pass, and he stayed behind until the 24th lap, where he fell at the last corner.
 He re-mounted, but finished in second place while Rossi caught the first of five consecutive wins.
 In the next two races, Czech Republic and San Marino, Stoner fell off while leading from Rossi, who then won both times.

 The race at Indianapolis was a particularly difficult due to track conditions: the arrival of Hurricane Ike over Indiana meant cold temperatures, heavy winds and rain for the whole race duration; the race was a battle between Rossi and former World Champion Nicky Hayden, who eventually took his first podium of the season.
 As Rossi began to pull a gap, heavy winds began to blow and the race was ended early with Rossi leading.

 Two weeks later, in Japan, Rossi clinched his sixth premier class title with three races to go, by winning the race ahead of Stoner.
 The Australian then won his home race and in Valencia, while Rossi won in Malaysia.

-2008 MotoGP season was also final season for Michelin tyres, from 2009 until 2015 seasons Bridgestone would take over the single tyre partner and supplier role for MotoGP class.
+2008 was also the final season for Michelin as a tyre supplier until 2016, with Bridgestone becoming the MotoGP class' sole tyre supplier for the 2009 season, doing so until the end of 2015.